-We encourage consumers and retailers to check the capacity determined by Northpower prior to commencement of the pricing year, and engage with us if they believe it does not accurately reflect the capacity of their connection to the network.
+We encourage retailers to check the capacity determined by Northpower prior to commencement of the pricing year and engage with us if they believe it does not accurately reflect the capacity of their connection to the network.
 Northpower will not backdate changes to any capacity charges, whether they reflect a change in asset configuration or a change in Northpower's assessment and determination of the capacity of a connection.
+Retailers are responsible for communicating with their customers regarding capacity charges.

-Power Factor
+Power factor

 Northpower requires consumers to maintain a power factor of greater than 0.95 lagging.
 If the consumer's power factor is below 0.95 lagging, Northpower may apply power factor prices.
-Where the consumer's metering equipment does not record power factor, Northpower may install power factor monitoring equipment and monitor the consumer's power factor, and may charge the consumer or its retailer for this equipment and monitoring.
+Where the consumer's metering equipment does not record power factor, Northpower may install power factor monitoring equipment and monitor the consumer's power factor and may charge the consumer or its retailer for this equipment and monitoring.